limkokhole/pypub/Readme.md

 # Patch #
-This is just my quick patch to make pypub works without error in python 3, may causes bug, please don't hesitate to open issue for any bug.
+This is just my quick patch to make pypub works without error in python 3.
+This fix is quick and may causes bug, please don't hesitate to open issue for any bug.

 # Pypub #